priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Evening shopping at Leh's main bazaar"
     accommodation:
       name: "The Bodhi Tree"
+      location: "The Bodhi Tree, Leh"
+      rating: 4
-      notes: "Fantastic property, great deals on stay.
+      review: "Fantastic property, great deals on stay.
 Nice views and good service.
 Breakfast buffet, was not the best.
 Sea buckthorn juice was new introduction though."
+    additional_considerations: "Apply lots of sunscreen.
+Leh has the best food options.
+Plan your travel such that you have your major meals there.
+Dhobhi ghat laundry service will deliver washed and folded clothes in 24 hours.
+They may not take underclothes for women.
+Others will though"

   - day: 14
     title: "Journey to Pangong Tso - Azure Dreams & Starlit Nights"